 Joining Nitecore’s NU25 above, Petzl’s Bindi is another targeted ultralight option for minimalists and ounce-counters.
 The Bindi is the lightest design on our list at a scant 1.2 ounces (0.4 oz. less than the Nitecore) with a decidedly sleek and streamlined build to match.
 The thin, cord-like strap helps keep the overall package impressively compact and boasts reflective threading for increasing visibility at night.
 And like the Nitecore, the Petzl is very easy to use with a single button to toggle between lighting modes (proximity, movement, and distance), a red light for night vision, and two lock functions to prevent it from turning on when stuffed away in a pack.
 All told, it’s a highly capable UL pick that doesn’t compromise on features.

-Diving deeper into the details, the Petzl Bindi has a maximum output of 200 lumens (compared to 400 for the Nitecore NU25), max beam distance of 36 meters (the Nitecore reaches up to 81m), and lasts up to 50 hours on the lowest setting (the NU25 can last up to 45)—all for $8 more.
-Given the better output, the Nitecore is the better choice for committed hikers that need illumination on the trail, but the Bindi is perfectly serviceable for use around camp while backpacking.
-For another cord-equipped UL option at a lower price, Black Diamond offers the Flare, which is best for emergency, backup use.
-It maxes out at 40 lumens, clocks in at 1 ounce flat, and is $15 cheaper at $30.
-However, in addition to the lower max output, the BD also runs on CR2032 (rather than rechargeable) batteries, which may be a deterrent for some.
+Diving deeper into the details, the Petzl Bindi has a maximum output of 200 lumens (compared to 400 for the Nitecore NU25), max beam distance of 36 meters (the NU25 reaches up to 81m), and lasts up to 50 hours on the lowest setting (the NU25 can last up to 45)—all for $13 more.
+Given the better output, the NU25 is the better choice for committed hikers that need illumination on the trail, but the Bindi is perfectly serviceable for use around camp while backpacking.
+For another UL option, Black Diamond offers the Deploy 325, which comes in at 1.4 ounces.
+It's equipped with a thin headband that fits more comfortably under a hat and is reflective for better visibility when running at night.
+Plus, it has the Bindi beat with a max of 325 lumens.
+At just $10 more than the Bindi, the Deploy 325 might be worth a look.

 See the Petzl Bindi